NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 values were initially assigned to ensure that every footprint would have the attributes required to execute the workflow.
 These default values were selected using engineering judgement to represent the most common/likely attribute expected or conservatively from the perspective of anticipated losses (i.e., picking the more vulnerable attribute option).
-These initial assignments are then updated if additional data is available in **MODIV** to make a more faithful attribute assignment.
+These initial assignments were then updated if additional data is available in **MODIV** to make a more faithful attribute assignment.

 .. list-table:: Additional details for rulesets assigning attributes available only in NJDEP dataset